agusmakmun/djipsum/README.rst

 API
 ----------------------

-The Djipsum Faker Model providing additional library from `Faker`_ for more than efficient to use.
+The Djipsum Faker Model providing additional library from `Faker Factory`_ for more than efficient to use.

 **1. Basic API**